-In addition, with the current Ngawha expansion plans, the Group is looking at opportunities to reduce future wholesale energy and transmission costs as the Far North becomes more self-sufficient in energy generation.
+In addition, with the current Ngawha expansion plans, the Group continues to look for opportunities to reduce future wholesale energy and transmission costs as the Far North becomes more self-sufficient in energy generation.

 4. PERFORMANCE METRICS

 A. Long Term Value